klinecharts/KLineChart/docs/en/graphic-mark.md

   // Check whether the mouse point is on the graph, it is a callback method, a required field
   // key The key given when creating the data source
   // type graphics type
-  // points graphic point information
+  // coordinates graphic coordinate information
-  // mousePoint current mouse point
+  // mouseCoordinate current mouse coordinate
   // Need to return boolean value
-  checkMousePointOn: (key, type, points, mousePoint) => {},
+  checkMousePointOn: (key, type, coordinates, mouseCoordinate) => {},

   // Creating a graphic data source is a callback method.
 It must be a field and needs to return graphic data
   // step current step
-  // tpPoints time price point information
+  // points time price point information
-  // xyPoints time price point corresponding axis information
+  // coordinates time price point corresponding axis information
   // viewport size
   // precision precision information, including price and quantity precision
   // xAxis x-axis component
   // yAxis y axis component
-  createGraphicDataSource: (step, tpPoints, xyPoints, viewport, precision, xAxis, yAxis) => {},
+  createGraphicDataSource: (step, points, coordinates, viewport, precision, xAxis, yAxis) => {},

   // Process the mouse movement operation during the drawing process, it can be defaulted, and the mouse operation is triggered during the drawing process
   // step current step
-  // tpPoints graph time price point information
+  // points graph time price point information
-  // tpPoint time and price information corresponding to the mouse point
+  // point time and price information corresponding to the mouse point
-  performMouseMoveForDrawing: (step, tpPoints, tpPoint) => {},
+  performMouseMoveForDrawing: (step, points, point) => {},

   // Handle the mouse hold and move operation, it can be defaulted, the mouse is triggered during the movement process of holding down an operating point
-  // tpPoints graph time price point information
+  // points graph time price point information
   // pressedPointIndex The index of the pressed point
-  // tpPoint time and price information corresponding to the mouse point
+  // point time and price information corresponding to the mouse point
-  performMousePressedMove: (tpPoints, pressedPointIndex, tpPoint) => {},
+  performMousePressedMove: (points, pressedPointIndex, point) => {},

   // Extended drawing, default
   // ctx canvas context